CARDS OF SUCCESS

 THE KING OF PENTACLES

 The King of Pentacles indicates the ultimate material success.
-The card reflects abundance to the point where it is simply overflowing, providing the opportunity to live a secure life of luxury.
-The King of Pentacles on its own may seem a little over the top, in that he shows us that he has more than he practically needs.
-However, this excess provides him with the opportunity to spread his wealth through philanthropic activities and charitable causes.
-In this context the King of Pentacles provides the opportunity for holistic success because this generated wealth can transform lives of individuals, the community and society for the greater good.
+The card reflects abundance to the point of overflowing, providing a secure life of luxury.
+On its own may seem a little over the top, in that the King shows us that he has more than he practically needs.
+However, this excess provides an opportunity to spread his wealth through philanthropic activities and charitable causes.
+In this context the King of Pentacles gives holistic success generated from wealth that can transform lives of people and society for the greater good.

 6 OF WANDS

-The horseman rides tall and triumphantly amongst the crowd and his wreath on signifies success and completion.
-The overall thrust of the card is one victory, recognition and heightened status amongst your peers as a result of your success.
-The 6 of Wands achieves success in a number of different ways but it is most often experienced through the work and study.
-In a reading the card can indicate a successful job application or completion of a project or goal in the study and workplace.
-Either way it always generates wider acknowledgment of your achievement through peers and professionals in your area of expertise.
+The horseman rides triumphantly amongst the crowd with a wreath, signifying success and completion.
+The card is about victory, recognition and heightened status amongst your peers as a result of your successful accomplishments.
+The success of the 6 of Wands is most often experienced in work and study.
+In a reading the card can indicate a successful job application or completion of a project or goal in the study or the workplace.
+The card always generates wider acknowledgment of your achievement through peers and professionals in your area of expertise.

 KING OF WANDS

 The Chariot manifests success through pure will.
-Once the Charioteers mind has been set there is nothing stoping him from achieving his goal, he is literally driven without distraction towards achievement.
-The idea of The Chariot is mental fixity, nothing deflects his focus and therefore nothing can deter him from achieving his goals.
-The Chariot is a card of triumph, stemming from the fact he has no question of doubt.
-There are times where we simply need to get on with it, there 's no point in thinking about the what if's because it leads to procrastination or self doubt.
+Once the Charioteers mind has been set, there is nothing stoping him from achieving his goal, he is literally driven without distraction towards achievement.
+The idea of The Chariot is mental fixity, nothing deflects his focus and therefore nothing can deter him from achieving a set goal.
+The Chariot is a card of triumph, stemming from the fact he has no question of doubt or distraction, he knows what he wants and what must to be done to achieve it.
+Success in this context stems from mastering the mental ability to focus and remain unwavering.

 10 OF PENTACLES